Changing Agriculture in a Changing Climate: Exploring Farmers’ Responses to Climate Change via Multispecies Ethnography

 Oregon Wild

-Darya’s main project is facilitating the Colorado Coalition to Enhance Working Lands (CO-CEWL).
+Darya’s main project was facilitating the Colorado Coalition to Enhance Working Lands (CO-CEWL).
 CO-CEWL works to improve the resilience and productivity of Colorado farming and ranching lands through the creation of viable agricultural businesses and rural communities, protecting open space, and increasing the ecosystem service benefits of working lands.
 Read more…

 Impact of Variable Grazing Pressure and Climate Change on Big Sagebrush Plant Communities